Subscribe to our Newsletter

 With a wide selection of vintage shops, boutiques, and regional manufacturers, Haji Lane is a shopper’s paradise.
 Everything is available, including handmade jewelry, retro apparel, and quirky home décor.
 Salang Design, a boutique that offers traditional Malay clothing with a contemporary spin, is one of the standout shops on Haji Lane.

-Haji Lane provides a wide variety of culinary choices for foodies.
+Haji Lane provides a wide variety of grazing choices for foodies.
 There are halal food stalls, cafes, and hip clubs where you can get craft beer and cocktails.
 Among the must-try restaurants in Haji Lane are the Halal Corner, a well-known place for traditional Malay cuisine, and the hip Blu Jaz Cafe, which hosts open mic evenings and live music performances.

 Along with eating and shopping, Haji Lane is renowned for its graffiti and street art.
 The vibrant murals and art pieces enhance the street’s eclectic atmosphere and offer numerous photo opportunities for tourists.
 The “Kampong Glam” painting by local artist Yip Yew Chong and the “I Luv SG” mural by Ceno2 are a couple of well-known murals on Haji Lane.